 Common in most households.

-Front Load Washing Machines
+Front-Load Washing Machines

 - Highest wattage range

-- Uses heating system for better cleaning
+- Uses a heating system for better cleaning

 - More efficient in water and detergent usage